 2. Blow It On a Dream Vacation

 You work hard for your money and everyone needs a little time to recharge their batteries but spending your tax refund on a luxurious getaway will only give you a short-lived boost.
-If you’re buried under a mountain of debt or you’re living paycheck to paycheck, your financial problems will still be waiting for you when you come back to home sweet home.
+If you’re buried under a mountain of liability or you’re living paycheck to paycheck, your financial problems will still be waiting for you when you come back to home sweet home.
 Unless your finances are in great shape, you should probably hold off on that dream vacation.

 3. Gamble It Away